 This enables students to attend sessions with an understanding of the subject and to conceptualise and build upon it through doing exercises in class, with you, as the tutor, on hand to answer questions and explore the topic in more detail.
+This moves the tutor from the “sage on the stage, to the guide on the side” (King, 1993).
+This is a re-blog post by Kate Soper and published with kind permission.
 MetKids Educator Review.
 How Can Teachers Use It?

 If you're headed to the Met with your students, you're in luck!
 This is an excellent tool to introduce or extend your in-person museum experience.
 If you can't visit, though, there's still enormous value here.
-Use the map to take a virtual tour of the museum.
 General Rubric Generator.
 The 10 Most Asked Questions About Genius Hour and 20% Time Projects – A.J.
 JULIANI.
 How do I get started?

 She wanted to create charts that weren’t just based on color.
 She wanted to incorporate lines, dots and patterns.
 So, Joanna and I ended up collaborating for some time; emailing drafts back and forth and designing some examples.
 That collaboration eventually resulted in this post.
 Joanna has written an introduction that explains a little bit about color blindness before I continue by discussing the examples and tutorial videos.